Hayes, Bromley: Modern suburban Hayes

 The shopping area in Old Hayes functions as a second hub for commercial businesses, running along Hayes street opposite the church building.
 It consists of the public house, "The George", a mini-market, several hairdressers, a cycle shop, two coffee shops and a fish and chip shop.
 Next to the church is the village public library, part of the Bromley Borough Libraries Service, occupying the old rectory building (since replaced by the new rectory).
 The library is surrounded by the library gardens, a small area of parkland containing tennis courts.
 On the north side of the church is Hayes Village Hall, built in 1927 by Hayes Community Council.
 This was led by Canon Thompson.
-It remains a hub of Village life.

 Hayes Street Farm continues to play an important role in the village setting.
 Several public pathways and popular walking routes run through the farmland, and regular car boot sales are hosted on the farm fields.

-There is a group called Hayes Village Association (HVA) which meet regularly to inform people about local issues.
+A group called Hayes Village Association (HVA) meets regularly to inform people about local issues.
 They regularly liaise with Bromley Council on planning matters and they give a voice to residents and businesses on a variety of issues.
 HVA produce a quarterly magazine with local interest articles and events, as well as details of businesses in the locality.
 In 2024, the association faced closure but was revitalised by new volunteers.